Central Texas Neurology Consultants (512)218-1222

 Botox injections selectively reduce involuntary movements (eye closing, foot posturing, jaw clenching, writer’s cramp, head tremor, and abnormal head positioning) without causing generalized side effects.
 Dr. Peckham has extensive experience in the use of Botox for the treatment of movement disorders.

-Click here for more information about Botox for the treatment of movement disorders.
+Learn more about Botox for the treatment of movement disorders

 Picture